Beau Taylor: Oakland Athletics (third stint)

 On July 29, 2022, Taylor signed a minor league deal with the Oakland Athletics.
 Playing in 27 games for the Triple-A Las Vegas Aviators to close out the year, Taylor slashed .250/.375/.430 with 4 home runs and 13 RBI.
 He elected free agency following the season on November 10.

 High Point Rockers

 On April 28, 2023, Taylor signed with the High Point Rockers of the Atlantic League of Professional Baseball.
 In 77 games for the Rockers, Taylor hit .291/.386/.453 with 9 home runs and 61 RBI.

 Seattle Mariners

 On April 9, 2024, Taylor signed a minor league contract with the Seattle Mariners.
 However, on April 14, it was announced that Taylor had retired and taken the first base coach role with the Mariners' Triple–A affiliate, the Tacoma Rainiers.

 On January 15, 2025, Taylor came out of retirement and signed a minor league contract with the Mariners.
-He elected free agency on November 6.
+He did not appear for the organization however, and elected free agency following the season on November 6.

+Coaching career

+On February 6, 2026, Taylor was announced as the assistant hitting coach for the Midland RockHounds, the Double-A affiliate of the Athletics.